gnamse/Hangfire.CockroachDB/README.md

 ### For .NET
 Install Hangfire, see https://github.com/HangfireIO/Hangfire#installation

-Download all files from this repository, add the Hangfire.PostgreSql.csproj to your solution.
+Download all files from this repository, add the Hangfire.CockroachDb.csproj to your solution.
 Reference it in your project, and you are ready to go by using:

 ```csharp